OluwatobiOni/DIGEST/output/README.md

-# This folder should contain output relevant to the R project.
+# This folder contains outputs relevant to the DIGEST project analysis.
+It
+# currently holds reports, tables, and plots folders
 # However, it should be ignored by git in order to avoid information breaches.